Diagnostic methods likewise do not cover all methods related to diagnosis.

 The claim must include method steps relating to all of the following phases:

-If features pertaining to any of these phases are missing and are essential for the definition of the invention, those features are to be included in the independent claim (see Example 6 in the Annex to F-IVExample 9 in Annex II of F-IV).
-Due account should be taken of steps which may be considered to be implicit: for example, steps relating to the comparison of data with standard values (phase (ii)) may imply the finding of a significant deviation (phase (iii) – see T 1197/02).
+If features pertaining to any of these phases are missing and are essential for the definition of the invention, those features are to be included in the independent claim (see Example 6 in the Annex to F-IV).
+Due account should must be taken of steps which may be considered to be implicit: for example, steps relating to the comparison of data with standard values (phase (ii)) may imply the finding of a significant deviation (phase (iii) – see T 1197/02).
 The deductive medical or veterinary decision phase (iv), i.e. the "diagnosis for curative purposes stricto sensu", is the determination of the nature of a medical or veterinary medicinal condition intended to identify or uncover a pathology; the identification of the underlying disease is not required (see T 125/02).

-In order to determine whether a method step of a technical nature to fulfilfulfils the criterion "practised on the human or animal body" criterion, each of the preceding technical method steps relating to phases (i) to (iii) must be performed on a human or animal body.
-So, for each technical method step, it must be ascertained whether an interaction with the human or animal body takes place.
-The type or intensity of the interaction is not decisive: this criterion is fulfilled if the performance of the technical method step in question necessitates the presence of the body.
+In order to determine whether a method step of a technical nature fulfils the criterion "practised on the human or animal body" it must be ascertained whether an interaction with the human or animal body takes place.
+The type or intensity of the interaction is not decisive: this criterion is fulfilled if the performance of the method step in question necessitates the presence of the body.
 Direct physical contact with the body is not required.

 It is noted that a medical or veterinary practitioner does not have to be involved, either by being present or by bearing the overall responsibility, in the procedure.